AdobeDocs/workfront.en/help/quicksilver/workfront-basics/tips-tricks-and-troubleshooting/filter-buttons-do-not-display-in-page-headers.md

 ## Solution

-The filter buttons in the Projects and Timesheets area do not display because the corresponding filters are not included in the layout template applied to the user.
-The Workfront administrator must assign a layout template that includes the filters.
+The filter buttons in the [!UICONTROL Projects and Timesheets] area do not display because the corresponding filters are not included in the layout template applied to the user.
+The [!DNL Workfront] administrator must assign a layout template that includes the filters.

 >[!NOTE]
 >
 >Sometimes the filters are removed from the List Controls area in Setup.
-The Workfront administrator must include them in the lists in this area for them to be available in the layout templates.&nbsp;For information, see [Edit list controls: filters, views, and groupings](../../administration-and-setup/manage-workfront/configure-reports/edit-list-controls-filters-views-groupings.md).
+The [!DNL Workfront] administrator must include them in the lists in this area for them to be available in the layout templates.&nbsp;For information, see [Edit list controls: filters, views, and groupings](../../administration-and-setup/manage-workfront/configure-reports/edit-list-controls-filters-views-groupings.md).

 1. Verify that the layout template displays the following filters: